-For ultras up to 24 hours, capacity and flexibility is crucial.
+For ultras up to 24 hours, capacity and flexibility are crucial.
 Soft flasks often trump heavier space-hungry bladders here, leaving you more space for food, waterproof clothes, dry socks and poles.

 Some running packs will only really serve for race and training runs while others might double as good options for commuting to the office.
 Choose wisely though.
 While versatility might good for the wallet, you won‚Äôt thank yourself for saving $20 when you‚Äôre 15 hours into a trail race and your bag problems are all that you can think about.

 We‚Äôre constantly testing the latest running packs and vests to help find the products you should consider.
 Every one of the packs on this list has been selected for its combination of comfort, convenience, durability and adaptability.

 Vest-style packs that hug your body, leaving your arms free to swing without annoying chafing, have become hugely popular and this clever 345g (0.8lbs) Inov-8 pack offers maximum versatility.
 Good for short training runs, ultra marathons and multi-day adventure races, its 2-in-1 design features a detachable 10-liter pocket, so you can beef up the storage capacity and use it as a pocketed race vest, or strip it down to a minimal vest.